Dosage Form: tablet, film coated

 Olmesartan Medoxomil Description

 Olmesartan Medoxomil, a prodrug, is hydrolyzed to olmesartan during absorption from the gastrointestinal tract.
 Olmesartan is a selective AT1 subtype angiotensin II receptor antagonist.

 Olmesartan Medoxomil USP is described chemically as 4-(1-Hydroxy-1-methylethyl)-2-propyl-1-2-(1H-5-tetrazolyl) biphenyl-4-ylmethyl] imidazole-5-carboxylic acid 5-methyl-2-oxo-1,3-dioxol-4-ylmethyl ester.

 Its empirical formula is C29H30N6O6 and its structural formula is:

-Olmesartan Medoxomil is a white to light yellowish-white powder or crystalline powder with a molecular weight of 558.59.
-It is practically insoluble in water and sparingly soluble in methanol.
-Olmesartan Medoxomil is for oral use as film-coated tablets containing 5 mg, 20 mg, or 40 mg of Olmesartan Medoxomil and the following inactive ingredients: hydroxypropyl cellulose, hypromellose, lactose monohydrate, low-substituted hydroxypropyl cellulose, magnesium stearate, microcrystalline cellulose, talc, titanium dioxide, and (5 mg only) yellow iron oxide.
+Olmesartan Medoxomil USP is a white to off-white powder with a molecular weight of 558.58.
+It is sparingly soluble in methanol; practically insoluble in water.
+Olmesartan Medoxomil tablets are available for oral use as film-coated tablets containing 5 mg, 20 mg, or 40 mg of Olmesartan Medoxomil USP and the following inactive ingredients: microcrystalline cellulose, low-substituted hydroxypropyl cellulose, lactose monohydrate, hydrogenated castor oil, magnesium stearate, hydroxypropyl cellulose, hypromellose, titanium dioxide, talc, and (5 mg only) yellow iron oxide.